j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 ---
-title: "STR Similarity"
+title: "STRprofiler"
-subtitle: 'This site and tool are intended research purposes only'
+subtitle: 'This site and tool are intended for research purposes only.'
 output:
   html_document:
     theme: spacelab